 Collomixer products present solutions for all the problems of using drills for mixing heavy materials.
 Even the smallest Collomixer option used for batches up to 10 gallons, the Xo 1R, has a powerful 1.4 horsepower motor.
 The most powerful mixer, the single-spindle Xo 6R features 2.1 horsepower and can handle up to 24 gallons at a time.
 To mix the heaviest materials, the Xo 55R Duo uses a pair of counter-rotating spindles to move through the thickest mixtures.

 Speed control is equally as important as power for mixing a wide range of materials.
 Both the Xo 4R and the Xo 6R include dual-speed motors to adjust the mixing speed based on the material used.
-When coupled with appropriate paddles, these mixers can tackle almost any job site mixture from paints to grout.
+When coupled with appropriate paddles, like a drill attachment to mix concrete, these mixers can tackle almost any job site mixture from paints to grout.

 HEXAFIX.
 Our mixing paddles include options with either HEXAFIX or standard shaft ends.
 Collomixer products use the HEXAFIX for the toolless connection of the paddles to their bases.
 Standard shaft ends fit into drills for mixing small volumes of very thin liquids.